datalad-handbook/book/docs/usecases/HCP_dataset.rst

    Access to the files inside of the subsampled dataset works via valid AWS credentials just as it does for the full dataset.
 In order to understand how it was done for the dataset in question, the first findoutmore below starts by explaining the basics of :command:`datalad copy-file`.
-The second then detail the process that led to the finished subsampled dataset.
+The second then details the process that led to the finished subsampled dataset.

    .. findoutmore:: The Basics of copy-file

+      This short demonstration gives an overview of the functionality of :command:`datalad copy-file`- Feel free to follow along by copy-pasting the commands into your terminal.
 Let's start by cloning a dataset to work with:

       .. runrecord:: _examples/HCP-1
          :language: console